hzqst/MetaHookSv/README.md

 Let's assume that you have all requirements installed correctly.

-1. `git clone https://github.com/hzqst/MetaHookSv` to somewhere that doesn't contain space in the directory path.
+1. `git clone --recursive https://github.com/hzqst/MetaHookSv` to somewhere that doesn't contain space in the directory path.

-2. Run `build-initdeps.bat`, wait until all required submodules / dependencies are pulled. (this may takes couple of minutes, depending on your network connection and download speed)

-3. Run `build-MetaHook.bat`, wait until `svencoop.exe` generated at `Build` directory.

-4. Run `build-(SpecifiedPluginName).bat`, wait until `(SpecifiedPluginName).dll` generated.
-Current available plugins : CaptionMod, Renderer, StudioEvents, SteamScreenshots, SCModelDownloader, CommunicationDemo, DontFlushSoundCache.
+2. Run `scripts\build-MetaHook.bat`, wait for all projects to generate.

-8. If generated without problem, plugins should be at `Build\svencoop\metahook\plugins\` directory.
+3. All generated dlls should be under `Build\svencoop\metahook\plugins\` if no error(s) occurs.

 ## Debugging

-1. `git clone https://github.com/hzqst/MetaHookSv` to somewhere that doesn't contain space in the directory path.
+1. `git clone --recursive https://github.com/hzqst/MetaHookSv` to somewhere that doesn't contain space in the directory path.

-2. Run `build-initdeps.bat`, wait until all required submodules / dependencies are pulled.
-(Ignore if you have already done this before) (this may takes couple of minutes, depending on your network connection and download speed)

-3. Run `debug-SvenCoop.bat` (or `debug-(WhateverGameYouWant).bat`, depends on which you are going to debug with)
+2. Run `scripts\debug-SvenCoop.bat` (or `scripts\debug-(WhateverGameYouWant).bat`, depends on which you are going to debug with)

-4. Open `MetaHook.sln` with Visual Studio IDE, set specified project as launch project, compile the project, then press F5 to start debugging.
+3. Open `MetaHook.sln` with Visual Studio IDE, set specified project as launch project, compile the project, then press F5 to start debugging.

 * Other games follow the same instruction.